A Darker Shade of Magic

 A Darker Shade of Magic is an adult fantasy novel by American author V.E.
 Schwab published by Tor Books in 2015.
 It is the first installment of the Shades of Magic trilogy.

-Plot summary
+Plot

-As a young Antari magician, Kell is one of the last magicians with the rare ability to travel between the four parallel Londons, which he calls Red, Grey, White, and Black.
+Kell is an Antari—a rare magician with powerful innate magic that sets him apart from others, who have to study hard to master magic.
+As an Antari, he has the rare ability to travel between parallel Londons, which he calls Red, Grey, White, and Black.